Last updated on January 16th, 2020

 Capture One Catalogs vs Sessions

 A catalog is a database of your photos.
 The photos can be stored locally on your computer or on an external hard drive.
-C1 never alters the source files.
+Capture One never alters the source files.
 The images in a catalog can be organized by a hierarchy system of collections, albums, projects, and groups.

 A session is also a database but is project-oriented: it’s a complete project.
-You create a new session (if you want) for each client.
+You create a new session (if you want) for each client or project.
 Each session creates a new database with a modular system of folders: capture, output, select, and trash.
 You can move the images between these folders in C1 unlike in a catalog.
 It’s a bit like Adobe Bridge.